 When your family starts to build a secure future for your loved one with disabilities, it can feel like you’re navigating the uncertainty alone.
-Your family doesn’t have to do this alone.
 At Independent Futures, we’ve been where you are, and we are ready to take the next steps by your side.

 Our Person-Centered Process

 The way we support individuals with intellectual and developmental disabilities is different from many other agencies.
 Independent Futures has always relied on an individual’s hopes and dreams to guide supports – not the other way around.
 Individuals with disabilities deserve the future they dream of, and our Direct Service team knows how to help them achieve their goals.

 Through coaching and experiential learning, we work alongside individuals with disabilities using a straightforward, person-centered approach to support them in living full and independent lives.

 We encourage people with different gifts and talents to band together, reach out for mutual support, form communities, and create the conditions for all to thrive.

 Much of our tutors’ day-to-day work with individuals happens in the Chicagoland community.
 Here in Evanston, the individuals we support work, live, play, and give back to the community they chose.

 Person-centered work with adults with disabilities means our work is driven by the individuals we support.
 Our quarterly activities calendar is full of activities that were requested by or created with our community.
 Some activities are also led by members of our community with disabilities.